jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-09-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section I, Chapter 9.
+title: Chapter 9.
 "Of the Addition and Subtraction of Fractions."
+part: I
+section: I
+chapter: 9
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 9.
-"Of the Addition and Subtraction of Fractions."

 <span class="art">94</span> When fractions have equal denominators, there is no difficulty
 in adding and subtracting them; for ²⁄₇ + ³⁄₇ is equal